How to Transcribe Microsoft Teams Meetings Without a Bot

 | Bot visible in meeting | N/A (built into Teams) | No bot - extension only |

 For organizations already paying for Copilot licenses, IceCubes adds value as a cross-platform layer with deeper sales intelligence and CRM integration.
-For organizations that have not adopted Copilot, IceCubes provides meeting intelligence at a lower cost without requiring changes to Microsoft licensing.
+For organizations that haven't adopted Copilot, IceCubes provides meeting intelligence at a lower cost without requiring changes to Microsoft licensing.